Egypt allows EU envoy to see deposed president

 The Brotherhood says the accusations, including conspiring with the Palestinian group Hamas, are absurd and trumped up to justify his detention.
 He has not been officially charged.

+French Foreign Minister Laurent Fabius called on Tuesday for Mursi to be released.
+Washington and other Western capitals have made similar calls.

-(Additional reporting by Tom Perry, Asma Alsharif, Shadia Nasralla and Patricia Zengerle; Writing by Michael Georgy, Tom Perry and Matt Robinson; Editing by Philip Barbara)
+(Additional reporting by Tom Perry, Asma Alsharif, Shadia Nasralla; Writing by Michael Georgy, Tom Perry and Matt Robinson; Editing by Giles Elgood)